dmbarbour/wikilon/docs/AwelonLang.md

         (cond)      S (A   → S') (B     → S')   → S'

 Knowing these types, we can also check for consistency between conditional branches.
 Unfortunately, inferring these types is difficult.
 Annotations can provide a much needed hint.
 I imagine programmers will want annotations for many common types - naturals, texts, binaries, lists, labels, records, and so on.
 Anything we accelerate or use frequently enough for a runtime to recognize.

-*Note:* Heterogeneous lists are easily represented and useful in Awelon.
-A typical 'fold' or 'map' operation might not apply, but many other operations like zip-map, indexing, or sequencing operations are still applicable.
-Users might benefit from distinct annotations for homogeneous vs. heterogeneous lists, and for structured intermediate forms like command lists.

-*Aside:* Many languages have a 'unit' type, a type with only one value.
-In Awelon, the best representation of the unit type is `[]` - the identity function.
-There is only one value of type `∀x.(x→x)`.

 ### Deferred Typing